Miracles from Heaven

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This illustrates the protagonist's commitment to Christy makes the active choice to fight for Anna, securing an appointment with a top specialist Dr. Nurko in Boston, refusing to accept that nothing can be done., moving from reaction to action.

 At 59 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat False defeat: Despite all treatments, Anna's condition is not improving.
+Significantly, this crucial beat False defeat: Despite all treatments, Anna's condition is not improving.
 Dr. Nurko admits there's nothing more he can do medically.
 The family faces the reality that Anna may never be cured., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 88 minutes (74% through) represents the emotional nadir.
 Here, Anna falls headfirst 30 feet inside a hollow tree.
 The family believes she is dead.
 Emergency responders struggle to reach her.
-This is the "whiff of death" - the darkest moment., illustrates the protagonist at their lowest point.
+This is the "whiff of death" - the darkest moment., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 94 minutes initiates the final act resolution at 79% of the runtime.
 Anna wakes up and reveals she experienced something miraculous in the tree - and her stomach pain is gone.
 Medical tests confirm the impossible: her digestive disorder has completely healed., demonstrating the transformation achieved throughout the journey.